scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 mish_mosh = ["Race cars", 42, { :name => "Gizmo", :species => "cat" }]
 ```

-These are called *heterogenous* arrays (from Greek for "different
+These are called *heterogeneous* arrays (from Greek for "different
 kinds").
 Arrays like `mish_mosh` are a mess, because they contain a
 grab bag of unrelated items.
 You will seldom want to create an array
 like this; create arrays that have one kind of thing: